Dinir/obs-audio-filter-guide/guide-en.md

 - Any signal that goes over **Threshold** will be squeezed by the **Ratio**.
 - The squeezed signals can be amplified back up by **Output Gain**.
 It will be added to the signal by the fixed amount.

-There's a setting for Attack/Release Time.
+There's a setting for Attack/Release.

-- When the signal reaches the Threshold, the squeezing will start gradually growing up to the Ratio, over **Attack Time**.
+- When the signal reaches the Threshold, the squeezing will start gradually growing up to the Ratio, over **Attack**.
-- When the signal goes under the Threshold, the squeezing will start gradually wearing off over **Release Time**.
+- When the signal goes under the Threshold, the squeezing will start gradually wearing off over **Release**.

+## Setting Example

 Here's an *example case* of setting up the compressor to make your voice constant and loud enough.
 The specific numbers can be various due to many reasons: how close your mouth is to your mic, how sensitive your mic is, how loud your desktop audio usually goes, and many others...